Apps72/Dev.Data/ReadMe.md

 * Breaking changes: refactoring methods (old methods are flagged Obsolete)
 * Add `Tags` property and `WithTag` method to identify SQL queries.
 * Add `Formatted.CommandAsVariables` property to get the SQL query with parameters defined as SQL variables (to be executable in Query tool).
+* Add `Reply` property to automatically reply a query when an specified error occured (ex. for DeadLock).

 ### [RoadMap]